barumau/pandunia/portugal/pandunia-portugal.md

 baze shula kan - ensino primário
 be ais - gelar
 be bio mute - fermentar
+be bum - explodir
+be ekso - sair
 be fobi - temer
 be hogo - queimarse
 be in - entrar